AgnostiqHQ/covalent/doc/source/how_to/index.rst

 :doc:`Creating a Custom Executor <./execution/creating_custom_executors>` x Seems to work, but can't find the timing file?

-:doc:`Canceling a Running Workflow <./execution/cancel_dispatch>` x

-:doc:`Executing an Electron in a Conda Environment <./execution/choosing_conda_environments>` x Workflow doesn't seem to be stopping.
+:doc:`Canceling a Running Workflow <./execution/cancel_dispatch>` x Workflow doesn't seem to be stopping.
 Does cancel not work?

+:doc:`Executing an Electron in a Conda Environment <./execution/choosing_conda_environments>`

 Querying and Viewing
 ********************